-- If time travel were possible, which year would you want to go back to, and why?
+- If time travel were possible, which year would you want to return, and why?

-- This prompt requires the writer to explain which past time he would travel to, citing personal and perhaps historic reasons.
+- This prompt requires the writer to explain which past time he would travel to, citing personal and perhaps historical reasons.

 Expository Essay Topics

-While the overall content of an expository essay will depend largely on the prompt, the student may have some freedom to choose the specific topic, or at least the angle; he wants to illuminate in the paper.
+While the overall content of an expository essay will depend largely on the prompt, the student may have some freedom to choose the specific topic or at least the angle; he wants to illuminate in the paper.
 For instance, he could explain the origin of a particular group of individuals in society; in such a case, the author should make the story as interesting as possible.
-For a process essay, the writer could explain the process of digestion in a cow.
-A descriptive essay could describe a time when the writer experienced depression, as well as what he believes to be the cause of it.
+The writer could explain a cow's digestion process for a process essay.
+Finally, a descriptive essay could describe a time when the writer experienced depression and what he believes to be the cause.

 Lastly, the topic for a problem or solution essay could be how society can reduce or eliminate racism, using facts to expose the history of racism in specific communities.